 Following the tradition of Unreal Tournament and Quake, Instagib offered a fast paced “kill or be killed” multiplayer experience.

-Me and my friends used to ocassionally hang around in “Chop Shop,” one of the most concurred and well-known instagib servers in JK2, ran by “Amidala from Chop Shop” as she was known in Lucasforums, the server could easily fill during peak hours, if you’ve never played an instagib mode in a fps game, then you’re missing out, and I say this as a person that is far from good at sniping.
+Me and my friends used to occasionally hang around in “Chop Shop,” one of the most concurred and well-known instagib servers in JK2, ran by “Amidala from Chop Shop” as she was known in LucasForums, the server could easily fill during peak hours.
+If you’ve never played an instagib mode in a fps game, then you’re missing out, and I say this as a person that is far from good at sniping.

 One of my friends who was exceptionally good at snipers, had a rival of some sorts called “American Dream”, he would drop out of anything just to compete against him in Chop Shop.